-In this article I would like to share with you, the best ways on how to get clients, especially for a newbie.
-The things I will share, are from personal experience, and were the most effective for me.
+In this article, I would like to share with you, the best ways on how to get clients for web development, especially for a newbie.
+The things I will share, are from personal experience and were the most effective for me.
 I can’t assure you that it will be the same for you.
-If you are a freelancer, never stop innovate on ways to get more exposure.
+If you are a freelancer, never stop innovating on ways to get more exposure.

 But don’t fear!
-I got your back.
-I will share the top ways on how I started getting clients, from the smallest individuals to the gigantic corporations that I’m still working with today.
+I got you!
+I will share the top ways on how to get clients for web development, from the smallest individuals to the giant corporations that I’m still working with today.

-Even if your are a full blown freelancer that has thousands of clients, or full-timer that is thinking of changing the life to the freelance route – you should go social, join every group that is connected to your line of work.
+Even if you are a full-blown freelancer that has thousands of clients, or full-timer that is thinking of changing the life to the freelance route – you should go social, join every group that is connected to your line of work.

 If there is a competition, it doesn’t mean you can’t win

-Upwork, Freelance or Toptal – every one of them can bring you hundred of thousand of clients and you don’t even have to leave your home-office.
+Upwork, Freelance or Toptal – every one of them can bring you hundreds of thousands of clients and you don’t even have to leave your home-office.

 Every time a job posted, if your profile connected to one or more of the job’s assigned categories, you will receive an update via email, and then you will be able to post an offer to that job.
 After a specific time, that is decided by the client, he will choose the freelancer he wants to work with.
 If you are the chosen one, he will contact you about the job.